soapergem/ses-imap/README.md

 # ses-imap

 An IMAP server that provides read access to emails received by Amazon SES and stored in S3.
-SES handles all inbound mail delivery; this service is purely a read layer that lets you connect with any standard IMAP client (Thunderbird, Apple Mail, etc.).
+SES handles all inbound mail delivery; this service is purely a read layer that lets you connect with any standard IMAP client.

 ## Why would anyone use this?